 Runnels v.
 KS&E Sports

 On December 12, 2011, Indianapolis Metro Police Officer Dwayne “Dewey” Runnels was shot after pulling over a red Chevrolet Impala linked to a shooting and robbery earlier that day.
-When Officer Runnels pulled up behind the car in an apartment complex parking lot, 23-year-old felon Demetrius Martin emerged and opened fire with a .40 caliber Smith & Wesson handgun, striking Officer Runnels in the leg.
+When Officer Runnels pulled up behind the car in an apartment complex parking lot, 23-year-old Demetrius Martin emerged and opened fire with a .40 caliber Smith & Wesson handgun, striking Officer Runnels in the leg.

 The defendants moved to dismiss the case because of an Indiana law which defendants argued gave them immunity from liability for any cases in which a gun they sold was used in a criminal shooting.
 The trial judge denied the defendants’ motion, and the defendants immediately appealed the ruling.
-Brady attorneys briefed and argued the appeal before the Indiana Court of Appeals, which issued a ruling in Officer Runnels’ favor.
+Brady Legal attorneys briefed and argued the appeal before the Indiana Court of Appeals, which issued a ruling in Officer Runnels’ favor.
 The defendants then appealed to the Supreme Court of Indiana.

 However, following the appeal, by a 3-2 vote, the Indiana Supreme Court held that the Indiana law bars gun violence victims from recovering monetary damages against gun dealers when guns are used in crime — even if the gun dealer violates gun laws.
 That decision makes Indiana’s law the most sweeping gun industry protection law in the nation.
 Following this decision, Brady Legal and co-counsel Arnold & Porter LLP and Nick Baker, Esq. settled the lawsuit on behalf of police officer Dwayne Runnels against KS&E Sports.